Microsoft Passwordless Authentication 101

 Passwords have long been a daily part of our lives, but in today’s modern, cloud-first world the use of passwords alone leaves us increasingly more vulnerable to compromise.
-Large-scale data breaches are being reported more and more frequently in the media with more than 80% of hacking-related breaches involving compromised or weak credentialsi.
+Large-scale data breaches are being reported more and more frequently in the media with more than 80% of hacking-related breaches involving compromised or weak credentials.

 Traditional password management

 Traditionally, we overcame weak passwords by implementing password complexity and expiry policies with the addition of multi-factor authentication (MFA), but these practices were not always user-friendly and were burdensome to manage.
 Password complexity policies make passwords more predictable and often lead to poor security practices like the old ‘password on a post–it’ scenario.
 Users will inevitably find the easiest, most convenient way to meet the complexity policy.
 The latest NIST password guidelines, published under NIST 800-63, recommend against both password complexity and password expiry.
-Microsoft says that MFA-enabled accounts are 99.9% less likely to be compromisedii, however less than 10% of enterprise users use MFAiii.
-There is no denying that passwords are the weakest form of authentication and in order improve our security posture and appropriately secure our digital assets we need consider a more modern approach to authentication.
+Microsoft says that MFA-enabled accounts are 99.9% less likely to be compromised, however, less than 10% of enterprise users use MFA.
+There is no denying that passwords are the weakest form of authentication and in order to improve our security posture and appropriately secure our digital assets we need to consider a more modern approach to authentication.

 A modern approach

-Passwordless authentication is a modern approach to authentication that offers improved security and a better user experience.
-While traditional MFA requires something you know (password or PIN), something you have (smart card or token), or something you are (biometric), passwordless authentication adds convenience by replacing the traditional password with something you have – in this case a device or security key – and also requiring something you are or something you know.
+Passwordless authentication is a modern approach to authentication that offers improved security and better user experience.
+While traditional MFA requires something you know (password or PIN), something you have (smart card or token), or something you are (biometric), passwordless authentication adds convenience by replacing the traditional password with something you have – in this case a device or a security key – and also requiring something you are or something you know.

 Microsoft currently offers the following three passwordless authentication options:

 - Microsoft Authenticator app